Online MBA in Nebraska

 Our team of researchers and editors have worked hard to find all the facts when it comes to business schools in Nebraska.
 We hope the information provided will help you make an informed decision as you search.

 Online MBA Programs in Nebraska

-The below 7 online MBA programs in Nebraska are listed in alphabetical order.
+The below seven online MBA programs in Nebraska are listed in alphabetical order.

 1. Bellevue University

-Bellevue University is a private, nonprofit university that was founded in 1966 and offers a variety of HLC and IACBE-Accredited MBA programs.Two of these programs are available online: the Performance MBA and the Strategic MBA.
+Bellevue University is a private, nonprofit university founded in 1966 and offered a variety of HLC and IACBE-Accredited MBA programs.Two of these programs are available online: the Performance MBA and the Strategic MBA.
 Both programs are flexible, have a real-world focus, and can be pursued in accelerated formats.

 Degree Completion Options

 - Performance MBA – This program is 36 credits in length and designed for recent graduates and new professionals.
 Students graduate from the program with strong problem-solving, decision-making, and team-building skills.
 The program offers some concentrations, and students can choose to pursue it online, on campus, or as a combination of both.
 Please see above under “Campus MBA Programs – Bellevue University” for coursework information and concentration information.